apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Americans celebrate Thanksgiving on edge over world events**
+**What the world was like the last time the Lions won on Thanksgiving - ESPN**

-You can read more about it [here](https://www.reuters.com/world/us/americans-celebrate-thanksgiving-edge-over-world-events-2023-11-23/).
+You can read more about it [here](https://www.espn.com/nfl/story/_/id/38961052/detroit-lions-thanksgiving-2023-last-victory).

 ## Requirements
 - Python 3.8